VirgilSecurity/virgil-crypto-c/docs/implementor.md

     <dependency
         name = "..."
+        interface = "..."
       [ type = "api | impl"  ("api") ]
         />

 The dependency item can have these attributes:

 name:
-    Dependency name.
+    Dependency name - used for properties and methods names.
 The name attribute is required.

+interface:
+    Dependency interface - used for type deduction and includes.
+The interface attribute is required.

 type:
     Dependency type.
 The type attribute is optional.
 Its default value is